luanharaujo/assembler/README.md

+[comment]: <> (This file was written in markdown and is much more readable if read at: https://github.com/luanharaujo/assembler)
 # Assembler

 This project aims to make an assembler program, to assemble a didactic assemble language.
-This project is the first assignment of the curse Basics Software - CIC116432 – [UnB](https://www.unb.br/) – 2020/01.
+This project is the first assignment of the course: Basics Software - CIC116432 – [UnB](https://www.unb.br/) – 2020/01.

 **Student: Luan Haickel Araújo**